-If the medication is prohibited, athletes should check with their prescribing physician or the sport’s medical personnel to see if there are any alternative medications or treatments that are permitted.
+If the medication or proposed method of treatment is prohibited, rowers should check with their prescribing doctor or sport’s medical personnel to see if there are any alternative medications or treatments that are permitted.

-If there are no permitted alternatives, athletes should follow the link below to find out what type of exemption is required and if a TUE should be applied for prior to use, or after doping control.
+If there are no permitted alternatives, rowers should follow the link above to find out what type of exemption is required and if a TUE should be applied for prior to use, or after doping control.

-Only in emergency situations (such as an allergic reaction, exacerbation of asthma, or the onset of Bell’s palsy) should treatment begin without the necessary approval.
+Only in emergency situations (such as an allergic reaction, exacerbation of asthma,the onset of Bell’s palsy, severe injury or a life threatening situation) should treatment begin without the necessary approval.

-The 100% me Clean Sport App provides you with all the information around anti-doping, helping you to make the right decisions on the go.
+The 100% me Clean Sport App provides you with all the essential anti-doping information, helping you to make the right decisions on the go.

-The App provides clear and concise anti-doping advice, guidance and updates to ensure you can be clean and stay clean wherever you are training or competing.
-If you need to check your medication, learn more about the risks with supplements, or simply understand more about the testing procedures and your rights as an athlete, then the App is the place to start.
+The app provides clear and concise anti-doping advice, guidance and updates to ensure you can be clean and stay clean wherever you are training or competing.
+If you need to check your medication, learn more about the risks with supplements, or simply understand more about the testing procedures and your rights as a rower, then the app is the place to start.

 The 100% me Clean Sport App is available for either iOS or Android and can be downloaded for free via iTunes or Google Play – search for ‘Clean Sport’.